OWASP/owasp-mastg/style_guide.md

 - Lowercase all articles (a, the), prepositions (to, at, in, with), and coordinating conjunctions (and, but, or)

 When in doubt, you can verify proper capitalization on [www.titlecapitalization.com](http://www.titlecapitalization.com/).

+### Standardisation

+This is a list of words/abbrevations that are used inconsistent at the moment in the MSTG and need standardisation:

+- man-in-the-middle attack (MITM)

 ## 3. External References